Skip to main content

 About

-GORN 2 is a single player hack and slash game with a fantasy theme.
+GORN 2 is a single player and multiplayer hack and slash game with fantasy, medieval, historical and violence themes.
 It was developed by Cortopia and was released on April 17, 2025.
 It received positive reviews from players.

 Skip User Reviews